gabrielahrlr/News-Network-Analysis/Source/README.txt

 This folder contains 7 python scripts for different tasks:

 1. extractor: Gets the news by mainstreaming the articles from the news websites.
 It extracts the information needed and gives a dictionary.

 2. text_processing: It contains the functions to process the text, clean it and create tokens from the text.

 3. tfidf_cosine: contains two functions one to get the tf-idf of each document among a corpus (or collenction of texts) and the cosine similarity function.

-4. Network Analysis: Contains the functions to get the average shorthest path, average degree and clustering coefficient of the networks.
+4. Network Analysis: Contains the functions to get the average shortest path, average degree and clustering coefficient of the networks.

 5. news-graph: Constructs the graph by giving the cosine similarity measure.